“The Ending Justifies the Means”

-This brilliant ending makes up for most of the episode’s negative aspects (key word: “most”), graciously returning us to the high level of quality that we’ve become accustomed to.
+This brilliant ending makes up for most of the episode’s negative aspects (key word: “most”).
+It’s a welcome return to the high level of quality that we’ve come to expect.

 - “D-Girl” also contains AJ’s strongest storyline of the season.
 He discovers Nietzsche and existentialism, and proclaims that God is dead just days before his confirmation.
 He also shares a fantastic scene with Livia at the hospital, who espouses upon him some of her most nihilistic philosophies.
 He’s later caught smoking marijuana at the confirmation after-party.
 The depressed AJ Soprano featured here is far more interesting than his school of hard knocks from “Meadowlands.”

 - Big Pussy’s son, Matt, tries to expand AJ’s narrow worldview by imparting upon him the philosophies Kierkegaard.